Are Vanity Metrics Dead? How to Measure True Campaign Impact

 Vanity: Webinar had 800 sign-ups

-Advanced Analytics Platforms → GA4, Adobe Analytics, Mixpanel
+Advanced Analytics: GA4, Adobe Analytics, Mixpanel

-CRM Integration → HubSpot, Salesforce, Zoho for pipeline attribution
+CRM Integration: HubSpot, Salesforce, Zoho for pipeline attribution

 7. Why This Matters for CMOs and Decision Makers

-Final Thoughts: Vanity Metrics Aren’t Dead, They’re Just Demoted
+Final Thoughts: Vanity Metrics Aren’t Dead — They’re Just Demoted

-Vanity metrics aren’t useless - they’re supporting signals, not success stories.
 In 2025, true campaign impact is measured by how effectively marketing drives pipeline, revenue, and customer value.